Home Loan Experts

 • Look through your expenses and see if you can justify the amount you’re spending.
 If not, cut down.

 • Some types of expenses are taken on top of normal spending; these often include private school costs, child care, and private health insurance.
 Reducing these expenses may increase your borrowing power greatly.
-For example, if your children can stop attending child care – perhaps you have extended family members who can help raise the child – this may potentially increase your borrowing power significantly.
+For example, if your children can stop attending child care – perhaps you have extended family members who can help raise them – this may greatly increase your borrowing power.

-Use our borrowing power calculator and compare results from three different lenders.
+Use our borrowing power calculator to compare results from three different lenders.

 4. Choose The Right Lender

-You might be tempted to stay with the lender who financed your home when looking for an investment loan.
-However, this limits your options.
-Other lenders might offer you a better deal or more borrowing capacity.
-Many have niche specialisations and great offers on investment loans.
+You might be tempted to stay with the lender who financed your home when looking for an investment loan but this limits your options; other lenders might offer you a better deal or more borrowing capacity.
+Many also have niche specialisations and great offers on investment loans.

-Pros And Cons Of Borrowing From The Same Lender
+Borrowing From The Same Lender For Your Investment Loan

 ProsCons